Open-closed Deligne-Mumford field theories: geometric foundations: Global Kuranishi charts for moduli spaces of open stable maps

-Given an unobstructed auxiliary datum $\alpha$ for $\Mbar^{J,\beta}_{g,h;0,0}(X,L)$, let $\cK_\alpha = (G,\cT_\alpha/\cM,\cE_\alpha,\obs_\alpha)$ be the global Kuranishi chart with corners constructed in \textsection\ref{subsec:overview}.
+Given an unobstructed auxiliary datum $\alpha$ for $\Mbar^{J,\beta}_{g,h;0,0}(X,L)$, let $\cK_\alpha = (G,\cT_\alpha/\cB,\cE_\alpha,\obs_\alpha)$ be the global Kuranishi chart with corners constructed in \textsection\ref{subsec:overview}.
 Let

-be the preimage of $\cM$ under the map $\pi_{\lc{k},\lc{\ell}}$ that forgets all marked points.
-As constant disks and spheres are unobstructed, $\cM_{k,\ell}$ is a smooth manifold with corners of the expected dimension.
+be the preimage of $\cB$ under the map $\pi_{\lc{k},\lc{\ell}}$ that forgets all marked points.
+As constant discs and spheres are unobstructed, $\cB_{k,\ell}$ is a smooth manifold with corners of the expected dimension.

-\begin{proposition} The pullback global Kuranishi chart is a rel--$C^\infty$ global Kuranishi chart with corners for $\Mbar^{J,\beta}_{g,h;k,\ell}(X,L)$.
-Forgetting a marked point induces morphisms of rel--$C^\infty$ global Kuranishi charts as in \cite[Definition~A.1]{Hir23}.
-They are rel--$C^\infty$ submersions away from subsets of codimension $2$, respectively codimension $1$. \end{proposition}
+\begin{proposition} The pullback global Kuranishi chart is a rel--$C^\infty$ global Kuranishi chart with corners for $\Mbar^{J,\beta}_{g,h;k,\ell}(X,L)$. \begin{enumerate}[label=\arabic*),leftmargin=20pt,ref=\arabic*] \item (Forgetful maps) Forgetting a marked point induces a morphism of rel--$C^\infty$ global Kuranishi charts as in \cite[Definition~A.1]{Hir23}.
+They are rel--$C^\infty$ submersions away from subsets of codimension $2$, respectively codimension $1$. \item (Evaluation maps) The evaluation map $\eva$ on $\Mbar_{g,h;k,\ell}^{J,\beta}(X,L)$ lifts to a relatively smooth $G$-invariant map $\eva\cl \cT_{\alpha,k,\ell}\to X^k\times L^{\ell}$. \end{enumerate} \end{proposition}

-\begin{proof} As the forgetful map $\cM_{k,\ell}\to \cM$ is smooth, $\cK_{\alpha,k,\ell}$ is a rel--$C^\infty$ global Kuranishi chart.
+\begin{proof} As the forgetful map $\cB_{k,\ell}\to \cB$ is smooth, $\cK_{\alpha,k,\ell}$ is a rel--$C^\infty$ global Kuranishi chart.
 It remains to show that the forgetful map

 is a homeomorphism.
 The argument is the same as in the proof of \cite[Lemma~5.2]{HS22}.
-The assertion about the forgetful maps is a consequence of the fact that the forgetful maps on the level of base spaces are smooth.\end{proof}
+The assertion about the forgetful maps is a consequence of the fact that the forgetful maps on the level of base spaces are smooth.
+The isomorphism \eqref{eq:virtual-orientation} yields a canonical isomorphism